 Backcountry Ski Repair Kit – Pack Light or Go Big?

 Have you ever had a gear failure in the field?
 Fortunately, modern backcountry ski gear is pretty robust stuff.
 I can count the number of significant gear failures I’ve experienced or witnessed on the one hand – and most of those were back in my dedicated telemark ski days.
 Nonetheless, a basic backcountry ski repair kit should make your packing list.
-Gear failure might not happen often, but it does happen – be it due to abuse, accident or simple wear and tear.
-A basic repair kit should be lightweight and easy to assemble.
+Gear failure might not happen often, but it does happen — be it due to abuse, accident or simple wear and tear.
+A basic backcountry ski repair kit should be lightweight and compact.
 It’s also a good place to store essential emergency items like fire starter and an emergency blanket.

 An Ounce of Prevention